 This coming-fo age novel is surely going to bring in much more fun and delight than the Seven Husbands of Evelyn Hugo.

 The Final Revival of Opal & Nev by Dawnie Walton

 Opal and Nev are the most unlikely rock duo in the 1970s.
 Opal is a balding black girl from Detroit, while Nev is a white English boy.
 Despite their differences, they come together to make music for Rivington Records.
 However, their musical journey is short-lived after a tragic event.

 Soon both part ways but forty years later, the duo is planning to do a reunion concert in 2026.
 So before the event, a black female journalist wants to curate the oral history of the band and the people involved in their journey.

-✅ Check this out:- Taylor Jenkins Reid Books in Order
+✅ Check this out:- Full list of Taylor Jenkins Reid Books in Order